dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Application/ReadMe.Application.md

 }
 ```

-**In the end the queryable will contain the mapping, so no redundant data will be queried, and the .Persistance layer will remain separated from .Application layer.**
+**In the end the queryable will contain the mapping, so no redundant data will be queried, and the .Persistence layer will remain separated from .Application layer.**